GingerbreadNI Logo

 Social Fund

 The Social Fund is a system of grants and loans managed by the Social Security Agency to you help you cope with extra costs that cannot be covered from your weekly benefit entitlement.
+These are:

 Community Care Grants: